goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 - ``versions.cfg`` -- All versions of files can be pinned down here.

-The next two sections will explain how to create hello world view.
+The next few sections will explain how to create hello world applications.

 Example 1: Hello World without page template
 --------------------------------------------